• Home

 Since coming home from our 5-year mission in Timor Leste, I have come to realize all the more how every baptized Catholic is called to mission.
 Contrary to what many people think, you don’t need to be sent to another country to do mission.
 You can share the gift of the Gospel right where you are – in your own home, community, workplace, etc. As Blessed Mother Teresa said: “Love begins at home and it is not how much we do, but how much love we put into that action.”

-We will forever treasure our family mission in Timor Leste – we learned SO MUCH from the beautiful people of Timor! |
+We will forever treasure our family mission in Timor Leste –

 2. “…the missionary dimension of the Church is essential and, therefore, must always be kept present.
 Hence it is important that every baptized person as well as the ecclesial communities be interested not only in a sporadic and irregular way in the mission, but in a constant way, as the way of Christian life.”